 This common practice lasted until the turn of the 17th century when the Statutes of Icolmkill (Iona) announced it’s abolition in the highlands in an effort to bring all of Scotland under the control of the Scottish Parliament.
 This edict was implemented with the full cooperation of the church, which is of little surprise.

-While most people today wouldn’t want to do it exactly in the old fashioned Scottish way, the tradition of handfasting is still relevant and meaningful for modern life.
+While most people today wouldn’t want to do it exactly in the old fashioned Scottish way (especially the part about the father automatically getting custody), the tradition of handfasting is still relevant and meaningful for modern life.
 Till death do us part is a long time, why not make sure you’ve found the right person?

 If you enjoyed this article, please share it on your favourite social media or leave a comment below.
 If you want to learn more about Celtic Christianity and Contemplation, check out some of the free videos from our virtual retreat: Sacred Spaces: Contemplation and the Celtic Spirit.